Lucsantosg/CloudLogAnalysis/how-to/manage-logs/config_log_collection_cli.md

-## Installing the Log Collection CLI on Linux
+## Installing the Log Analysis CLI on Linux
 {: #install_cli_linux}

 Complete the following steps to install the Log Collection CF plugin on Linux: